NET WORTH: NA

 FUNDING AREAS: Education, Youth Development, Learning Differences, Santa Barbara Community

 BACKGROUND: The man behind Kinko's (now FedEx Office), Paul Orfalea got his start while attending the University of Southern California.
 With a $5,000 bank loan co-signed by his parents, Orfalea founded Kinko's in 1970.
 His first store was a 100-square-foot space adjacent to a hamburger stand in Santa Barbara, California, which he rented for $100 a month.
 Orfalea began selling notebooks, pens, pencils and the services of a copying machine at 4 cents per copy.
 Within 10 years, Kinko’s grew to a network of over 80 stores across the country.
 In 2000, Orfalea retired from Kinko’s and started focusing on philanthropy.
 In addition, Orfalea has published several books and has taught at various colleges.

 HIGHER EDUCATION: Orfalea has given away over 3,000 college scholarships, valued at over $13 million, distributed through partners such as the Scholarship Foundation of Santa Barbara.

 Orfalea and Natalie have been major supporters of University of California Santa Barbara (UCSB), where Natalie has been named an honorary alumna, and has served on the University of California, Santa Barbara Chancellor’s Council.
 Orfalea’s long commitment to UCSB includes gifts to the Orfalea Family Children’s Center, the Gevirtz Graduate School of Education and UCSB Arts & Lectures.
 Orfalea also helped establish UCSB’s master’s program in global studies, and the Orfalea Center for Global & International Studies.
-Orfalea has given large sums to Westmont College in Santa Barbara, and to the California Polytechnic State University, San Luis Obispo, where the Orfalea College of Business is named in honor of his parents.
+Orfalea has made significant grants to Westmont College in Santa Barbara and to the California Polytechnic State University, San Luis Obispo, where the Orfalea College of Business is named in honor of his parents.

 Orfalea partnered with the Clinton Foundation, UCSB, and USC to run the Clinton-Orfalea Fellowship and Internship Program, supporting scholarship in public policy and global development.

 YOUTH DEVELOPMENT: Orfalea created the REACH Initiative, an experiential education program for motivated high school students in California.